Hoi An’s Temples and Pagodas

 Address: Hai Ba Trung/Phan Chu Trinh

-Phap Bao Temple, also known as Phac Hat Pagoda, is a Buddhist temple located at the crossing of Hai Ba Trung and Phan Chua Trinh Street, just one block away from the Tran Family Chapel.
-Phap Bao is an active Buddhist temple, so there is no need to present the residents with a ticket.
+Phap Bao Temple, also known as Phac Hat Pagoda, is a Buddhist temple located at the crossing of Hai Ba Trung and Phan Chua Trinh Street.
+So just one block away from the Tran Family Chapel.
+Because Phap Bao is an active Buddhist temple, there is no need to present the residents with a ticket.
 But it is necessary to dress modestly and remove shoes when entering the main sanctuary.

-Its main gate is emblazoned with fierce bronze guardians and within is a huge courtyard with a fountain, multiple statues and shrines, and potted plants aplenty.
-The exterior of its main worship hall is striking in appearance with its double Resting Hill roofs, ornate dragon and tortoise statues, and large lacquered panels depicting scenes from the life of Buddha.
+Its main gate emblazoned with fierce bronze guardians lies within a huge courtyard.
+There is a fountain, multiple statues and shrines, and potted plants aplenty.
+In addition, the exterior of its main worship hall is striking in appearance.
+Its double Resting Hill roofs, ornate dragon and tortoise statues, and large lacquered panels depict scenes from the life of Buddha.

-The altars within the worship chamber are predominantly of a subdued golden palette with statuettes painted in vibrant primary colours.
-A refreshing departure from the deep reds and golds of the typical sacred sites within the Ancient Town.
+The altars within the worship chamber predominantly of a subdued golden palette with statuettes painted in vibrant primary colours.
+Therefore a refreshing departure from the deep reds and golds of the typical sacred sites within the Ancient Town.

 The Phap Bao Temple is a garden oasis just outside of the Ancient Town.
-Although it is flanked by cafes and storefronts, the large open garden is spacious enough to feel a sense of zen and tranquillity.
+Therefore, flanked by cafes and storefronts.
+However, the large open garden is spacious enough for a sense of zen and tranquility.